seandeyo/DS/README.md

 # Dominating Sets
-This repository demonstrates the use of iterative projection methods to solve a classic discrete problem: finding dominating sets.
+This repository demonstrates the use of iterative projection methods to solve a classic network problem: finding dominating sets.
 For a given network, a dominating set is a subset of the network such that every node in the complete network is either in the dominating subset or shares an edge with a member of the subset.
 The algorithm in `ds.c` is one way of finding dominating sets.
 See arXiv:2106.05206 for details about this algorithm (and similar algorithms for a few other problems).

 To compile: `gcc -O2 ds.c -lm -o ds`
 To run: `./ds netfile D epsilon beta maxiter iterstride stoperr trials id`